See MizzouOnline for a listing of online courses offered during current registration period.

 - ARCHST 2230 | 3 Credit Hours

-- Beginning studio course in techniques and conventions of graphic communication as an aid in the design process for interior designers.
-Prerequisites: ARCHST 1100, ARCHST 1200, and ART_DRAW 1050.
+- A course introducing techniques and conventions of digitally-mediated graphic communication as aids in the design process.
+Prerequisites: ARCHST 2220 and ARCHST 2811.

 - ARCHST 2310 | 3 Credit Hours